AEC European Platform for Artistic Research in Music (EPARM) 2023

 o Evidence of a critical approach to method

-• For doctoral students and early career researchers: an indication that you wish to participate in a facilitated session with respondent.
+• For doctoral students and early career researchers: an indication that you wished to participate in a facilitated session with respondent.

-Relevant additional audio or video materials are welcome when appropriate.
+Relevant additional audio or video materials were welcome when appropriate.

 Proposals for L8Nite Performances

-Proposals for a 20 minutes performance followed by a 10 minutes facilitated audience discussion should clearly address the relationship between the proposed performance and the artistic research of which it is an outcome.
+Proposals for a 20 minutes performance followed by a 10 minutes facilitated audience discussion clearly addressed the relationship between the proposed performance and the artistic research of which it was an outcome.
 Performance may be live or, if appropriate, presented by means of high-quality video.

 • Name of the performer/s